Contents of this page:

 In the 13th century, Florens V, Count of Holland gave high priority to the strategial importance of Medemblik during his struggle against the revolting West Frisians.
 After his final conquest he founded five castles to consolidate his victory and to control West Frisia.
 Originally he built Wijdenes Castle, followed by Medemblik Castle.
 In the north-west region of West Frisia near the river Rekere (between the present tiny villages of Krabbendam and Eenigenburg) Florens built Nuwendoorn Castle.
 But also, the Middelburg Castle and Nieuwburg Castle, both founded outside the city boundaries of Alkmaar near the village of Oudorp.
 All these castles were built between 1282 and 1289.
 During the struggle of the Counts of Holland against the West Frisians in earlier years, Florens' father, William II of Holland, founded Torenburg Castle near Alkmaar in approx. 1250.

-It is not known when Medemblik Castle was built exactly, but we know that the order was given in 1282.
+It is not known when Medemblik Castle was built exactly, but we know that the order would be given in 1282, whereafter it was finished in 1287.
 The model of Florens' castles was based on a square ground scheme.
 In that way, the Medemblik Castle was a strong stony fortress, which was surrounded by water ('waterburcht').
 In its day, a very modern and advanced military object.

 (Drawing: Ben Dijkhuis)

 To support the strategic and economic importance of Medemblik, Florens V decided in 1289, to give this town 'Stadsrechten' ('rights of the town', which means that the town got a great deal of privileges, because of the right to have its own court of justice.)